manuparra/singularitycontainers-on-m1-arm64/README.md

 # Change keyboard layout

-Because the image was built on my machine, in the installation I used my local keyboard layout, so to use your own keyboard layout (FR, DE, UK, ...) you can use the following:
+Because the image was built on my machine, in the installation I used my local keyboard layout, so to use your own keyboard layout (FR, DE, UK, ...), to do it you can type the following:

 ```
 sudo dpkg-reconfigure keyboard-configuration
 ```

+And then select you keyboard layout.
+Then you have to reboot the virtual machine by typing: ``sudo reboot``